-At MBO Partners, we talk a lot about the value of being a leader in your field, as well as how you can brand yourself via tools like online networking, polished communication, and ongoing professional development.
+If you take one look at our blog, you know that at MBO Partners we talk a lot about the value of being a leader in your field, as well as how you can brand yourself via tools like online networking, polished communication, and ongoing professional development.

 A professional website is a modern-day calling card; helping to identify who you are and what you offer to a prospective client.
 A well-done website, combined with optimized and up-to-date profiles on social networking sites like LinkedIn, can be the tool you need to stand out above the crowd in a competitive marketplace.